-This Transaction Agreement is being provided pursuant to and in accordance with the Master Gas Purchase and Sales Agreement dated October 1, 1999 between Customer and Company, and constitutes part of and is subject to all of the terms and provisions of such Agreement.
+This Transaction Agreement is being provided pursuant to and in accordance with the Master Gas Purchase and Sales Agreement dated October 1, 1999 (Supply Agreement) between Customer and Company, and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 Company does hereby adopt its letterhead, including its address, as its signature in respect of the identification of Company and the authentication by Company of this Transaction.
 Any objection of Customer to this Transaction must be made by written notice to Company within two (2) business days of receipt of same

 Confirmation Creation Date: April 2, 2001